MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Get started

-To start exploring integrated hybrid programming, we suggest walking through the examples in the [Integrated hybrid](xref:microsoft.quantum.hybrid.integrated) article, or in the **Integrated hybrid** sample gallery in the Azure Portal.
+To start exploring integrated hybrid programming, we suggest walking through the esamples in the [Integrated hybrid](xref:microsoft.quantum.hybrid.integrated) article, or in the **Integrated hybrid** sample gallery in the Azure Portal.

 To adapt your own code to run on integrated hybrid supported hardware, see the [QIR Alliance Profile B: Basic Measure Feedback](https://github.com/qir-alliance/qir-spec/blob/main/specification/v0.1/7_Profiles.md#profile-b-basic-measurement-feedback) documentation.